The Ultimate Guide to Asian Flush & Asian Glow: Cures, Remedies, SupplementsMay 8th 2018

 This is all in line with what we previously stated as the bad sides of using antihistamines.
 Asian flush sufferers have a problem when consuming alcohol, and the flush reaction is merely the visible sign of it.
 And while it’s certainly uncomfortable, and sometimes even embarrassing for the person that has it, any attempt to cover it up won’t make the problem go away - in fact, it might increase the long-term health risks.

-Asian flush/Asian glow supplements
+Asian flush/Asian glow supplements and cosmetics

 How does the Sunset pill supplement even work?